Android OS, touch screen

 Here at GetVoIP.com, we subject each and every device to a number of operability and performance tests.
 In doing so, we are able to detail the processes and functionality that are inherent with the device.

 Grandstream delivers a pretty straightforward and standard installation process.
 First off, the manufacturer includes everything you need (including a power supply).
-In regards to configuration, users have a few options (as detailed above)—i.e. through web browser or the touch screen itself.
+In regards to configuration, users have a few options (as detailed above)—i.e. through a web browser or the touch screen itself.
 Again, these options are pretty straightforward, but may seem a bit dense to those less familiar with the platform.
 Upgrades are simple, too; therefore, users don’t have to worry too much about compatibility/interoperability issues.

 Grandstream’s GXP2200 offers rich and full call quality when using the handset.
 This is what the call quality sounds like using the Handset.